Alexander O'Neal (album)

-Alexander O'Neal is the self-titled debut solo studio album by American recording artist Alexander O'Neal.
-It was originally released in 1985 by Tabu and Epic.
-The songs were recorded during 1984 to 1985 in sessions that took place at Creation Audio in Minnesota, and Larrabee Sound in Los Angeles, California, assisted by R&B songwriting and record production team Jimmy Jam and Terry Lewis.
+Alexander O'Neal is the debut solo studio album by American singer Alexander O'Neal, released on March 8, 1985, by Tabu and Epic Records.
+The songs were recorded during 1984 to 1985 in sessions that took place at Creation Audio in Minnesota at and Larrabee Sound in Los Angeles, assisted by R&B songwriting and record production team Jimmy Jam and Terry Lewis.